 Both the Fishermen’s Trail and the Historical Way have clear signs in both directions.

-Mostly by the sea, the Fishermen’s Trail travels along the trails used by the locals to access the beaches and fishing grounds.
-It is a single track walkable only on foot, along the cliffs, with lots of sand and therefore more demanding from the physical point of view.
-A challenge to permanent contact with the wind of the sea, the rudeness of the coastal landscape and the presence of a wild and persistent nature.
+Mostly by the sea, the Fishermen’s Trail travels along the paths used by the locals to access the beaches and fishing grounds.
+It is a single track, walkable only on foot, along the cliffs, with lots of sand and therefore it is more demanding from the physical point of view.
+It is a challenge, but contact with the wind, the sea, the coastal landscape and the presence of a wild and persistent nature makes it worthwhile.

-‘I booked it ahead, very easy as they all on booking.com, but I didn’t need to.
-I got the details from the rota vicentina website which is very good, but there was more accommodation than shown on the site and in most places you have a choice of near empty hotels.’
+‘I booked it ahead, very easy as the accommodation is all on booking.com, but I didn’t need to.
+I got the details from the Rota Vicentina website which is very good, but there was more accommodation than was shown on the site and in most places you have a choice of near empty hotels.’
 John Hayes